javcorreia/php-cli-project/README.md

-# PHP CLI Project
+# PHP CLI Project Starter
-Simple cli project for a variety of usages.
+Simple cli project starter for a variety of usages.
 All up to you.

 It uses [symfony/console](https://symfony.com/doc/current/components/console.html) to implement cli commands
-and redis for cache system, if needed.
+and redis for [cache](https://symfony.com/doc/current/components/cache.html), if needed.
 And it comes with a sqlite database for simple sql db needs.

 ## Project Installation